-This could be a page to help you book students as a music teacher.
-It could include an EPK and events for a performer.
+This could be a page to help you find students as a music teacher.
+It could include an EPK for a performer looking to books gigs.
 Or, you could set up a page with rates and information for your home studio if you're a producer.

 Music composers are the backbone of so many creative endeavors!
 A stunning website will help to showcase your success, and get more work writing, scoring, and collaborating with other artists.